 One boy had his entire holiday ruined [and that of his family] when a young woman on a plane, who had smiled at him, did not phone him [as he expected her to] after he gave her his phone number.
 Another, when moving on to college, was unable to cope with the mixed messages he felt he was getting from a female student and he is now having to be taught separately and was accused of stalking.
 A third student became most upset and anxious when he had to be disabused of the misconception that a waitress would appreciate the many Christmas gifts he had bought her, again, seeing an interest that wasn’t there.

-But none of this is as simple as being just autism related, the #MeToo and these difficulties with boundaries are also evidenced by neurotypical men and if they have problems discriminating between flirting and friendliness, what chance do our boys have!
+But none of this is as simple as being just autism related, the #MeToo movement clearly shows that these difficulties with boundaries are also evidenced by neurotypical men and if they have problems discriminating between flirting and friendliness, what chance do ‘our’ boys have!

 So, here’s the thing: I have long worked with my Y8 students regarding the range of cultural influences brought by immigration to the British Isles over time.
 They have researched and presented information to the class about how we have most benefited as a nation, from immigration (Roman roads, sanitation, government etc).
 I was looking at the next stage of my planning and we were due to start reading texts which are supposed to reflect our literary culture: Keats, Blake, Tennyson, Shakespeare.
 As I was looking at the list I’d chosen I found myself asking, ‘where are the women in this history of our British Isles – where are the female 19thC poets?’
 I then wondered about the curriculum as a whole: How many women are referenced in science, in history, in art, in computing?
 What about French or music – and so on.
 Are they ever noted or highlighted for their contributions?
 Why not?
 And, more importantly, if we don’t highlight the fact that there were many discoveries made by female scientists, many of whom had their work dismissed and appropriated by their male bosses, who will highlight it?
 What message are we sending to our boys when we allow them, albeit subliminally, to see women as merely appendages, or commodities?
 Or Daily Mail sidebar fodder?